catalyst-cloud/catalystcloud-docs/source/database/managing-database.rst

   | password | XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX |
   +----------+--------------------------------------+

-Since we are using a MySQL database, we can check that this has worked if we are able to access the database and run the following query.
-In order for this query to reach the database instance, we need to use a jumpbox on our project:
+Since we are using a MySQL database, we can check that our root user is working if we are able to access the database and run the following query.
+In order for the following command to reach our database, it must be made from a location that can 'see' our database instance.
+For this example, we did not create a database instance accessible from the public and so you will need to create a ``jumpbox`` on your project in order for this command to reach your database instance:

 .. code-block:: bash

+  # From your jumpbox instance:
   $   mysql -h 10.0.0.83 -u root -p -e 'SELECT USER()' Enter password:
   +----------------+